letsencrypt/acme-spec/draft-barnes-acme.md

 ACME is structured as a REST application with four types of resources:

 * Authorization resources, representing an account key's authorization to act for an identifier
-* Certificate resources, represnting issued certificates
+* Certificate resources, representing issued certificates
 * A "new-authorization" resource
 * A "new-certificate" resource